-- 3. The sanction request is to be entered into the AVA ESS no later than ninety days before the event start date.
+- 3. Proposed brochures, written route descriptions, and route maps for Year-Round Events and Seasonal Events must be submitted to the Sanctioning Authority as instructed by the Sanctioning Authority. - 4.
+The sanction request is to be entered into the AVA ESS no later than ninety days before the event start date.
 The Sanctioning Authority will review all event sanction requests to ensure they are complete and correct.
 The Sanctioning Authority must approve or not approve an event no less than sixty days before the event, or before October 1 for Year- Round Events.
 Sanctioning Authorities may approve sanction requests with less than 90 days' lead-time on a case-by-case basis to meet special circumstances/opportunities.
-Any deviation must be coordinated with the Events Coordinator at the AVA National Office to ensure timely delivery of the IVV Certification stamp(s). - 4.
+Any deviation must be coordinated with the Events Coordinator at the AVA National Office to ensure timely delivery of the IVV Certification stamp(s). - 5.
 Once an event has been approved, the event will be entered in the AVA Calendar of Events.
 At this time, the individual club shall enter additional or supplemental information about the event into the AVA ESS.
 The club shall enter supplemental information at least sixty days before the start date of the event.
-Failure to do so may result in the event being cancelled by the Sanctioning Authority. - 5.
-Supplemental information about an event may be changed, expanded, or deleted after initial entry into the ESS. - 6.
+Failure to do so may result in the event being cancelled by the Sanctioning Authority. - 6.
+Supplemental information about an event may be changed, expanded, or deleted after initial entry into the ESS. - 7.
 Clubs may reschedule events canceled due to weather or safety conditions, including a government authority's declaration of a state of emergency, by having the Sanctioning Authority change the event date without paying an additional sanction fee.
-This change of date must be posted to the ESS by the Sanctioning Authority no later than the day of the canceled event. - 7.
+This change of date must be posted to the ESS by the Sanctioning Authority no later than the day of the canceled event. - 8.
+Clubs must submit a proposed event brochure and award design for the event to the Sanctioning Authority for review and approval.
+These must be postmarked no later than sixty days before the event.
+If the Sanctioning Authority disapproves the brochure and/or award, final sanction approval may be withdrawn. - 9.
 A Sanctioning Authority may stop shipment of event materials, for cause, by notifying the AVA National Office.
 The Sanctioning Authority may also cancel a sanction before or during an event if there is reason to believe the club is not following the policies for events or if the event is unsafe.
 Clubs may appeal sanction cancellation first to the AVA Board Chair and then to the BOD. - C. Per Participant Sanction Fee: To help support those clubs whose events regularly have insufficient paying participants, a club may indicate they are requesting the Per Participant Sanction Fee (PPSF) method on the ESR and request approval from their Regional Director.
 If allowed, and after submitting their after-action report, the club will be billed for every participant in lieu of the standard sanctioning fee.